-The property has been altered with the repositioning of the internal access door to the kitchen.
-I am unaware of any further alterations.
+The property has been altered with the creation of the side extension and also the creation of the French doors and the raised patio deck to the rear.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.